 About Vaccines

 Vaccines, also called immunizations, are among the safest and most effective therapies we have to prevent disease.
-While vaccine research and technology is always evolving to meet the needs of our population, the concept of vaccines is not new.
+While vaccine research and technology are always evolving to meet the needs of our population, the concept of vaccines is not new.
 In fact, the first successful vaccine dates all the way back to 1796 with the introduction of the smallpox vaccine by Edward Jenner.

 Because of vaccines, children and adults are protected from many harmful and deadly diseases, including Chickenpox, COVID-19, Diphtheria, Influenza (Flu), Hepatitis A, Hepatitis B, Hib (Haemophilus influenzae type b), HPV (human papillomavirus), Measles, Meningococcal, Mumps, Polio, Pneumococcal, Rotavirus, Rubella, Tetanus, and Pertussis (Whooping cough).

-History of Hesitancy: A Brief History of Vaccine Hesitancy and the Antivaccination Movement
+A Brief History of Vaccine Hesitancy

 How Vaccines Work